Privacy Policy

 Request erasure of your personal data.
 This enables you to ask us to delete or remove personal data where there is no good reason for us continuing to process it.
 You also have the right to ask us to delete or remove your personal data where you have successfully exercised your right to object to processing (see below), where we may have processed your information unlawfully or where we are required to erase your personal data to comply with local law.
 Note, however, that we may not always be able to comply with your request of erasure for specific legal reasons which will be notified to you, if applicable, at the time of your request.

-Object to processing of your personal data where we are relying on a legitimate interest (or those of a third party) and there is something about your particular situation which makes you want to object to processing on this ground as you feel it impacts on your fundamental rights and freedoms.
+Object to processing If you feel that processing your data on the basis of a legitimate interest (or that of a third party) affects your fundamental rights and freedoms, you can object to it.
 You also have the right to object where we are processing your personal data for direct marketing purposes.
-In some cases, we may demonstrate that we have compelling legitimate grounds to process your information which override your rights and freedoms.
+In some cases, we may demonstrate that we have compelling legitimate grounds to process your information, which would override your rights and freedoms.

-Request restriction of processing of your personal data.
+Requesting restriction, You can request that we restrict the processing of your personal data.
 This enables you to ask us to suspend the processing of your personal data in the following scenarios:

 • If you want us to establish the data's accuracy.